stnxo2023/MISP/app/Plugin/LdapAuth/README.md

 * If you are using a self-signed certificate, ensure the CN matches the host name of the LDAP server, otherwise the TLS session will fail.

+* If you are using a custom CA cert (ldapTlsCustomCaCert) please ensure the certificate file is readable by the php user (`www-data` or `apache` depending on the system).

 #### Debugging